 2.Bunker Beds Technology of Hostels in Europe

-If you are an American or Asian , one of the major things that you need to be aware is, how to charge your electronic gadgets in hostels in Europe.
+If you are an American or Asian, one of the major things that you need to be aware of, how to charge your electronic gadgets in hostels in Europe.

 The compliance of electric outlets is so diverse, you get frustrated sometimes when you are unable to plug your device cable into a plug.

-I took my old laptop on my recent visit to Paris, but was unable to use it anywhere in Europe as I dd not carry an Universal Travel Adapter with me.
+I took my old laptop on my recent visit to Paris but was unable to use it anywhere in Europe as I dd not carry a Universal Travel Adapter with me.

 But I was able to charge my phone and camera batteries as I used the USB slots.

-Most of hostels in Europe have upgraded the technology side of the facilities in hostels.
+Most of the hostels in Europe have upgraded the technology side of the facilities in hostels.

 Hostels in Europe provide USB slots, Multi-sockets, electric outlets, excellent WiFi and private reading lights for your bunker beds.

-It is advisable to carry an Universal Travel Adapter along with you, so that you are NOT surprised when you want to charge your stuff.
+It is advisable to carry a Universal Travel Adapter along with you so that you are NOT surprised when you want to charge your stuff.